GOZARCK/ResizeFolderPics/README.md

 Resize all the images in the folder and save it.
 ------------
-This script resize all pics in folder with cv2 multithread this is super faster🚀. the pics are ready resized for shared to  the web.
+This script resize all pics in folder with cv2 multithread this is super faster🚀.<br>
+the pics are ready resized for shared to  the web.<br>
+I Working with a lot of image everyday, <br>
+i made this script to make my job more easy.<br>
+Please enjoy!

 ###### base requerimets